awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-using-mof-file.md

 This section includes information about common problems that can occur when creating associations that run MOF files and steps to troubleshoot these issues\.

 **My MOF wasn't applied**
-If State Manager failed to apply the association to your instances, then start by reviewing the **Stderr** output file\.
+If State Manager failed to apply the association to your nodes, then start by reviewing the **Stderr** output file\.
 This file can help you understand the root cause of the issue\.
 Also, verify the following:
-+ The instance has the required access permissions to all MOF\-related Amazon S3 buckets\.
++ The node has the required access permissions to all MOF\-related Amazon S3 buckets\.
 Specifically:
   + **s3:GetObject permissions**: This is required for MOF files in private Amazon S3 buckets and custom modules in Amazon S3 buckets\.
   + **s3:PutObject permission**: This is required to write compliance reports and compliance status to Amazon S3 buckets\.
-+ If you're using tags, then ensure that the instance has the required IAM policy\.
++ If you're using tags, then ensure that the node has the required IAM policy\.
 Using tags requires the instance IAM role to have a policy allowing the `ec2:DescribeInstances` and `ssm:ListTagsForResource` actions\.
-+ Ensure that the instance has the expected tags or SSM parameters assigned\.
++ Ensure that the node has the expected tags or SSM parameters assigned\.
 + Ensure that the tags or SSM parameters aren't misspelled\.
-+ Try applying the MOF locally on the instance to make sure there isn't an issue with the MOF file itself\.
++ Try applying the MOF locally on the node to make sure there isn't an issue with the MOF file itself\.

 **My MOF seemed to fail, but the Systems Manager execution was successful**
 If the `AWS-ApplyDSCMofs` document successfully ran, then the Systems Manager execution status shows **Success**\.
-This status doesn't reflect the compliance status of your instance against the configuration requirements in the MOF file\.
-To view the compliance status of your instances, view the compliance reports\.
+This status doesn't reflect the compliance status of your node against the configuration requirements in the MOF file\.
+To view the compliance status of your nodes, view the compliance reports\.
 You can view a JSON report in the Amazon S3 Report Bucket\.
 This applies to Run Command and State Manager executions\.
 Also, for State Manager, you can view compliance details on the Systems Manager Compliance page\.

 **Stderr states: Name resolution failure attempting to reach service**
 This error indicates that the script can't reach a remote service\.
 Most likely, the script can't reach Amazon S3\.
 This issue most often occurs when the script attempts to write compliance reports or compliance status to the Amazon S3 bucket supplied in the document parameters\.
 Typically, this error occurs when a computing environment uses a firewall or transparent proxy that includes an allow list\.
 To resolve this issue: